Back

 6 / 20

-6. Listen to the following audio to answer the question.
+6. Read the following text to answer the question.

 7 / 20